O'Callaghan: Munster

 The surname means descendant of Ceallachán who was the Eóganachta King of Munster from AD 935 until 954.
 The personal name Cellach means 'bright-headed'.
 The principal Munster sept of the name Callaghan were lords of Cineál Aodha in South Cork originally.
 This area is west of Mallow along the Blackwater river valley.
 The family were dispossessed of their ancestral home and 24000 acre by the Cromwellian Plantation and settled in East Clare.
-In 1994, Oisín O'Callaghan of Chelsea, London was recognised by the Genealogical Office as the senior descendant in the male line of the last inaugurated O'Callaghan.
-He is still wildly known as the true king of Munster and the people of Munster await his return to Munster for him to retake the throne.

 The O'Callaghan land near Mallow, forfeited by Donough O'Callaghan after the Irish rebellion of 1641, came into the hands of a family called Longfield or Longueville, who built a 20-bedroom Georgian mansion there.
 In a twist of history, 500 acre of the ancient O'Callaghan land returned to O'Callaghan hands in the twentieth century, when Longueville House was bought by a descendant of Donough O'Callaghan.
 The ancestral estate of the O'Callaghans, now a luxury hotel, is owned by William O'Callaghan.